The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Analysis in the hyperboloidal domain

 \subsection{Uniform estimates for Klein-Gordon components}

 \paragraph{Aim.}

-In order to establish the sharp decay estimates in \cite[Chapter 11, 13]{PLF-YM-two}, there is still one ingredient to be adjusted, which is the $L^{\infty}$ estimates on Klein-Gordon components via integration along segments.
+In order to establish the sharp decay estimates in \cite[Chapter 11, 13]{PLF-YM-two}, there is still one ingredient to be discussed, namely the $L^{\infty}$ estimates on Klein-Gordon components via integration along segments.
 In the present case, there are two new effects.
-First, there will be a boundary contribution when on the light cone $\Lscr_{[s_0,s_1]}$, and second, the mass coefficient $\coeffi$ which should be carefully treated in order to get uniform bounds with respect to it.
-Our strategy is review the main proof given in \cite{PLF-YM-two} and take care of the above tow points.
+First of all, a boundary contribution arises on the light cone $\Lscr_{[s_0,s_1]}$ and, secondly, contributions due to the mass coefficient $\coeffi$ should be carefully handled in order to arrive at suitably uniform bounds.
+Our strategy is to review the main proof given in \cite{PLF-YM-two} and take care of the above tow points.
 As we will see, these new effects will not destroy the desired estimates.

 \paragraph{An ODE argument.}